Catholic Church and Nazi Germany: Overview

 In the 1930s, one-third of the German population was Catholic; political Catholicism was a major force in the interwar Weimar Republic.
 Catholic leaders denounced Nazi doctrine before 1933, and Catholic regions generally did not vote Nazi.
 The Nazi Party first developed in largely-Catholic Munich, however, where many Catholics provided enthusiastic support; this early affinity decreased after 1923.
-Nazism took a different path after its 1920 reconstitution and, by 1925, had an anti-Catholic identity.
-In early 1931, the German bishops excommunicated the Nazi leadership and banned Catholics from the party.
-Although the ban was modified in the spring of 1933 due to a law requiring all civil servants and union members to be party members, the condemnation of core Nazi ideology continued.
+Nazism took a different path after its 1920 reconstitution and, by 1925, had an anti-Catholic identity.In early 1931, the German bishops supported an earlier decision from the Bishop of Mainz to excommunicate the Nazi leadership and banned Catholics from the party in his diocese (both only applied to Catholic Nazi Party members in the Mainz diocese).
 In early 1933, after Nazi successes in the 1932 elections, lay Catholic monarchist Franz von Papen and acting chancellor and presidential advisor Kurt von Schleicher facilitated Hitler's appointment as Reich Chancellor by President Paul von Hindenburg.
 In March, amidst the Nazi terror tactics and negotiation which followed the Reichstag Fire Decree, the Centre Party (led by Ludwig Kaas, requiring a written commitment that the president's veto power be retained), the Bavarian People's Party and the monarchist German National People's Party (DNVP) voted for the Enabling Act.
 The Centre Party's support was crucial (since the act could not be passed by the Nazi-DNVP coalition alone), and it marked Hitler's transition from democratic to dictatorial power.
 By June 1933 the only institutions not under Nazi domination were the military and the churches.
 The July 1933 Reichskonkordat between Germany and the Holy See pledged to respect Catholic autonomy and required clerics to keep out of politics.
 Hitler welcomed the treaty, routinely violating it in the Nazi struggle with the churches.
-When von Hindenburg died in August 1934, the Nazis claimed jurisdiction of all levels of government; a referendum confirmed Hitler as Germany's Führer.
+When Hindenburg died in August 1934, the Nazis claimed jurisdiction of all levels of government; a referendum confirmed Hitler as Germany's Führer.
 A program of Gleichschaltung controlled all collective and social activity, interfering with Catholic schools, youth groups, workers, and cultural groups.

 According to Peter Stachura, most of the Nazi electorate came from the rural and small-town Protestant middle class, whereas German Catholics overwhelmingly voted for the confessional Catholic Centre Party and Bavarian People's Party instead.
 Voting preferences in the Weimar Republic were mainly determined by social class and religion, and the Catholics formed a distinguishable and tight-knit subculture within Germany, being alienated from the mainstream Protestant society as a result of the Kulturkampf and the NSDAP's strongly anti-Catholic identity.